Samsung/tizen-docs/docs/application/dotnet/guides/pims/calendar.md

     The following example sets a new subject and description for the todo:

-    ```
+    ```csharp
     record.Set<string>(CalendarViews.Todo.Summary, "Updated Summary");
     record.Set<string>(CalendarViews.Todo.Description, "Updated Description");
     ```

 3. Update the todo using the `Update()` method:

-    ```
+    ```csharp
     manager.Database.Update(record);
     ```

-4. When no longer needed, destroy the todo and database manager instances and release all their resources using the `Dispose()` methods of the [Tizen.Pims.Calendar.CalendarRecord](https://samsung.github.io/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarRecord.html) and `Tizen.Pims.Calendar.CalendarManager` classes, respectively:
+4. When no longer needed, destroy the todo and database manager instances and release all their resources using the `Dispose()` methods of the [Tizen.Pims.Calendar.CalendarRecord](/application/dotnet/api/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarRecord.html) and `Tizen.Pims.Calendar.CalendarManager` classes, respectively:

-    ```
+    ```csharp
     record.Dispose();
     manager.Dispose();
     ```